 In Chapter 11 "The Data Asset: Databases, Business Intelligence, and Competitive Advantage", we'll study data, which is often an organization's most critical asset.
-Data lies at the heart of every major discipline, including marketing, accounting, finance, operations, forecasting and planning.
+Data lies at the heart of every major discipline, including marketing, accounting, finance, operations, forecasting, and planning.
 We'll help managers understand how data is created, organized, and effectively used.
-We'll cover limitations in data sourcing, issues in privacy and regulation, and tools for access including various business intelligence technologies.
-A mini case on Wal-Mart shows data's use in empowering a firm's entire value chain, while the mini case on Harrah's shows how data-driven customer relationship management is at the center of creating an industry giant.
+We'll cover limitations in data sourcing, issues in privacy and regulation, and tools for access, including various business intelligence technologies.
+A mini case on Wal-Mart shows data's use in empowering a firm's entire value chain, while the mini case on Caesars Entertainment (formerly known as Harrah's) shows how data-driven customer relationship management is at the center of creating an industry giant.

 Chapter 12 "A Manager's Guide to the Internet and Telecommunications" unmasks the mystery of the Internet-it shows how the Internet works and why a manager should care about IP addresses, IP networking, the DNS, peering, and packet versus circuit switching.
 We'll also cover last-mile technologies and the various strengths and weaknesses of getting a faster Internet to a larger population.
 The revolution in mobile technologies and the impact on business will also be presented.

 Chapter 13 "Information Security: Barbarians at the Gateway (and Just About Everywhere Else)" helps managers understand attacks and vulnerabilities and how to keep end users and organizations more secure.
-Breaches at TJX and Heartland and the increasing vulnerability of end-user systems have highlighted how information security is now the concern of the entire organization, from senior executives to front-life staff.
+The ever-increasing number of megabreaches at firms that now include TJX, Heartland, Epsilon, Sony, and even security firm RSA, plus the increasing vulnerability of end-user systems, have highlighted how information security is now the concern of the entire organization, from senior executives to frontline staff.
 This chapter explains what's happening with respect to information security-what kinds of attacks are occurring, who is doing them, and what their motivation is.
 We'll uncover the source of vulnerabilities in systems: human, procedural, and technical.
 Hacking concepts such as botnets, malware, phishing, and SQL injection are explained using plain, accessible language.
 Also presented are techniques to improve information security both as an end user and within an organization.
 The combination of current issues and their relation to a broader framework for security should help you think about vulnerabilities even as technologies and exploits change over time.

-Chapter 14 "Google: Search, Online Advertising, and Beyond" discusses one of the most influential and far-reaching firms in today's business environment.
+Chapter 14 "Google in Three Parts: Search, Online Advertising, and Beyond" discusses one of the most influential and far-reaching firms in today's business environment.
 As pointed out earlier, a decade ago Google barely existed, but it now earns more ad revenue and is a more profitable media company than any firm, online or off.
 Google is a major force in modern marketing, research, and entertainment.
 In this chapter you'll learn how Google (and Web search in general) works.
 Issues of search engine ranking, optimization, and search infrastructure are introduced.
 Students gain an understanding of search advertising and other advertising techniques, ad revenue models such as CPM and CPC, online advertising networks, various methods of customer profiling (e.g., IP addresses, geotargeting, cookies), click fraud, fraud prevention, and issues related to privacy and regulation.
 The chapter concludes with a broad discussion of how Google is evolving (e.g., Android, Chrome, Apps, YouTube) and how this evolution is bringing it into conflict with several well-funded rivals, including Amazon, Apple, Microsoft, and more.